Vijay Tendulkar: 1990s to 2008

 In 1991, Tendulkar wrote a metaphorical play, Safar, and in 2001 he wrote the play, The Masseur.
-He next wrote two novels — Kādambari: Ek and Kādambari: Don — about sexual fantasies of an ageing man.
-In 2004, he wrote a single-act play, His Fifth Woman — his first play in the English language — as a sequel to his earlier exploration of the plight of women in Sakhārām Binder.
+He next wrote two novels – Kadambari: Ek and Kadambari: Don – about sexual fantasies of an ageing man.
+In 2004, he wrote a single-act play, His Fifth Woman – his first play in the English language – as a sequel to his earlier exploration of the plight of women in Sakharam Binder.
 This play was first performed at the Vijay Tendulkar Festival in New York in October 2004.

-In the 1990s, Tendulkar wrote an acclaimed TV series, SwayamSiddha, in which his daughter Priyā Tendulkar, noted Television actress of 'Rajani' fame, performed in the lead role.
+In the 1990s, Tendulkar wrote an acclaimed TV series, Swayamsiddha, in which his daughter Priya Tendulkar, noted Television actress of 'Rajani' fame, performed in the lead role.
 His last screenplay was for Eashwar Mime Co.
 (2005), an adaptation of Dibyendu Palit's story, Mukhabhinoy, and directed by theatre director, Shyamanand Jalan and with Ashish Vidyarthi and Pawan Malhotra as leads.

 Family

 He was the brother of acclaimed cartoonist and humourist Mangesh Tendulkar.